William Beaumont Army Medical Center

 Innovative Design Commitment

 The commitment of HDR’s design team was to attain and achieve the long-term goal of a world-class medical facility in support of our warriors and their families.
-The new campus consists of a seven-storey hospital, five supporting buildings, including an inpatient hospital, outpatient clinics, administrative building, clinical investigation building and a central utility plant.
-The medical centre will also include 135 hospital beds, 10 operating rooms and 30 specialty clinics.
+The new campus consists of a seven-story hospital, five supporting buildings, including an inpatient hospital, outpatient clinics, administrative building, clinical investigation building and a central utility plant.
+The medical center will also include 135 hospital beds, 10 operating rooms and 30 specialty clinics.
 Some of the features include highly absorbent ceiling tiles and flooring surfaces in addition to ceiling-mounted patient lifts to ease stress on the bodies of both patients and medical personnel which will help reduce injuries.
 All patient rooms are private, with space for family members.

 - Three distinct building components are organized and defined functionally and programmatically as Inpatient, Outpatient and Administration and Education buildings: The hospital building is to the west (seven floors + basement); two clinic buildings are north of the circulation spine (six floors + basement each) and an Education and Administration building supporting a graduate medical education program (four floors + basement) is located south of the spine.

 - The Clinical Investigations Building is planned as a freestanding building, separated from the patient care functions of the facility, because of the sensitive nature of its research.
 The facility is proximate to the CUP in order to facilitate deliveries by sharing the truck maneuvering area between the two buildings.
 This area will be visually screened from the rest of the campus.
-The building is organized as a two-storey building, with all functions pertaining to animal holding located on the first floor and administrative and laboratory functions on the second floor.
+The building is organized as a two-story building, with all functions pertaining to animal holding located on the first floor and administrative and laboratory functions on the second floor.
 The vivarium includes holding rooms for large animals, and small animals, operation rooms, dirty and clean cage wash rooms , and other support facilities.
 It was designed to comply with the NIH Design requirements manual and the Association for Assessment and Accreditation of Laboratory Animal Care accreditation.
 There is a single point of entry at a glass-enclosed lobby located at the south end of the building facing the hospital.
 The loading dock at the north end allows delivery of animals directly into the animal holding rooms.
 A large storage room for the Emergency Management Plan, which supports the hospital, also has access to the loading dock.

 - Twelve modular clinic floor plates are highly flexible, adaptable and readily navigable by public and staff.